CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

    - `[KUBERNETES_NODE_RG]`: Replace the `SUFFIX` with this value **<inject key="DeploymentID" />**.
    - `[DNSNAME]`: Replace this with the same SUFFIX value **<inject key="DeploymentID" />** that you have used previously for this lab.
    - `[PUBLICIP]`: Replace the `SUFFIX` with this value **<inject key="DeploymentID" />**.
-   - `$env:tenantId`" Enter the tenant ID which you copied in previous step.
+   - `$env:tenantId`: Enter the tenant ID which you copied in previous step.

      ```bash
      # Create a SecureString from the client's secret